 |India||It developed nuclear weapons in breach of non-proliferation commitments.
 It is increasing the size of its nuclear arsenal and enhancing its delivery capabilities.||90–110 warheads|

 |Pakistan||It is making substantial improvements to its nuclear arsenal and associated infrastructure.
 It has increased the size of its nuclear arsenal in recent years.||100–120 warheads|

 |Israel||It has a policy of ambiguity in relation to its nuclear arsenal, neither confirming nor denying its existence.
 As a result, there is little public information or debate about it.||80 warheads|

 |North Korea||It has a fledgling nuclear weapons programme.
 Its arsenal probably comprises fewer than 10 warheads.
 It is not clear whether it has the capability to deliver them.||<10 warheads|

 The wider problem

 Five European nations host US nuclear weapons on their soil as part of a NATO nuclear-sharing arrangement, and roughly two dozen other nations claim to rely on US nuclear weapons for their security.
-Furthermore, there are now some 40 nations with nuclear power or research reactors capable of being diverted for weapons production.
+Furthermore, there are many nations with nuclear power or research reactors capable of being diverted for weapons production.
 The spread of nuclear know-how has increased the risk that more nations will develop the bomb.